Glody Likonza

-Glody Likonza (born 10 May 1998) is a Congolese professional footballer who plays as attacking midfielder for Mazembe and the DR Congo national team.
+Glody Likonza (born 10 May 1998) is a Congolese professional footballer who plays as an attacking midfielder for Algerian Ligue Professionnelle 1 club USM Alger and the DR Congo national team.

 Professional career

 Likonza began his senior career with the Congolese club Mazembe in the Linafoot.
 He joined the Belgian club Standard Liège on a one-year loan with option to buy on 30 August 2021.
 On 31 January 2022, the loan was terminated early without him making any appearances for Standard.
+On July 23, 2024, USM Alger announced the recruitment of Glody Likonza who has signed for a period of three seasons.
+The Egyptian Zamalek SC and the Club Africain of Tunis tried to offer the services of the vice-captain of TP Mazembe, but the USMA was quicker in materializing with Likonza, while he was expected in Tunis to finalize his contract with the most popular club in Tunisia.